Not sure why you keep getting free stuff at Korean restaurants?

 I had my first taste of subeesu at 18 while drinking with friends in K-town.
 They taught me my first Korean phrase, “Subeesu eopseoyo? (서비스 없어요?)”.
 The waitress looked amused and returned with plate of snacks.
 As the night went on, they coaxed me into asking again, but she said it was nearly closing time.

-I learned that subeesu is a magical concept, but not one that should be abused.
 In hindsight, it’s poor form to ask for free things and I don’t recommend this.

 Once I got to Korea, I just naturally started getting subeesu.
 It helped to speak the language and enjoy Korean food.